bumptech/nitro/docs/nitro.md

 Frames will be encrypted using NaCL's authenticated, public-key encryption (`crypto_box`).

-How crypto works in Nitro:
+How crypto works in nitro:

  1. Every socket created in Nitro has a socket identity.
  2. The socket identity is actually a `crypto_box` public